johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

   - On non-Apple platforms various different IPC mechanisms exist, and they may be implemented very differently, but essentially they all offer the same request/reply semantics.

 ## Proposed solution

+Distributed actors provide an extension point in Swift's actor runtime that enables actors as a general conceptual model for asynchronous communication, regardless if in-process or not.

+Distributed programming is notoriously hard, and solutions offered in the space are often one-off solutions weaved throughout the application, often poluting the applications domain logic with concerns of serialization, networking, concurrency and failure handling.
+Distributed actors offer a way to centralize the complexity related to messaging in actor transports, and keep the domain logic of applications clean and focused on their business needs.

+Actors isolate their state from the rest of the program, ensuring that interaction with the actor go through asynchronous calls, so the actor can serialize execution.
+Distributed actors take this isolation one step further, requiring all of arguments and results of such asynchronous calls to be serialized (via `Codable`), so they can be sent to another process or device.
+The introduction of other processes and devices necessitates a *transport mechanism* (described by the `ActorTransport` protocol) to ensure that the messages that represent an asynchronous call (or its result) are delivered to the appropriate actor.
+However, such mechanisms can fail–a node can go down, a process can get killed, a network connection can fail–so distributed actors need to cope with the possibility that an asynchronous call to a distributed actor might simply fail.

+End-users and library developers can implement their own custom actor transports, which take care of transporting actor messages over various networking or IPC mechanisms.
+For example, it is possible to implement a websocket transport, or a custom protocol using TCP, or even implement one using XPC such that various actors spread out throughout XPC services can communicate with each other.

+This proposal _does not_ define any specific runtime--it is designed such that various (first and third-party) implementations of transports (`ActorTransport`s) allow distributed actors to adapt whichever communication patterns that suit a specific use-case.

 ### Distributed Actors